Jessica Pegula sends US past Austria to Billie Jean King Cup finals

 Jessica Pegula sent the U.S. into the Billie Jean King Cup finals, where the Americans will have the chance to extend their record for most titles.

 Pegula and Coco Gauff both won twice in a 4-0 victory over Austria in Delray Beach, Florida.
-Pegula clinched the best-of-five tie for the Americans with a 6-1, 6-3 victory over Austria’s Julia Grabher on Saturday.
+Pegula clinched the best-of-five tie for the Americans with a 6-1, 6-3 victory over Austria’s Julia Grabher.

 “I think it’s fun and a privilege to be in this moment and do it,” the third-ranked Pegula said.
 “Obviously a little bit of pressure, but I think it’s fun to get up for those types of matches.”